wangyichen1064431086/ftc-pushdownmenu-react/README.md

 ###  Props of PushdownItem

 #### name
 Type string.
+Required.
 The name of the list item.

 #### url
 Type string.
+Optional.
+Default '#'.
 The url site to which you jump when clicking the list item.

 #### selected
 Type boolean.
+Required.
 Decide the item is shown or not when the pushdown menu is shrinked.
 That's to say, the item with prop selected = {true} will be shown on the top of the menu, and it is only shown when the menu is shrinked.